 What types of roles can UX Design grads expect to get right after bootcamp?

 A lot depends on an individual student’s background.
 If a student was already a successful visual designer, such as graphic design for websites/apps, they may have a better chance over somebody who just graduated college with a degree in English and has never done anything with design or software.
-If you're already in the design field, our goal is to get you a better job.
-Our UX design graduates have found jobs as Product Designers, User Researchers, UX Consultants, and UX Designers.
+If you're already in the design field, our goal is to get you a better job as a Product Designer, User Researcher, UX Consultant, or UX Designer.

-What type of roles can NYCDA web development grads get right after bootcamp?
+What type of roles web development bootcamp grads get?